akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 Instance transform data has the type name "InstanceTransformData" and sets standard transform matrices for each item that's drawn.
 It contains the following members:

-* `variableGroupDescName`: string name for the shader variable group to use.
+* `variableGroupDesc`: string name for the shader variable group to use.

 ### View Cull List